security-assignments/security-assignments.github.io/_labs/lab_asymmetric_encryption.md

     {% include lab_question.html question='Show all work for encryption <b>and</b> decryption' %}

 4. You are Eve.
 In a public-key system using RSA, you intercept the ciphertext, `C=10`, sent to a user whose public key is `e=5, n=35`.
-You grin -- an evil, knowing grin.

 	{% include lab_question.html question='What is the plaintext `M`?' %}